 - Leftovers

-- Ultimate Comfort Food: Warm your body and your soul with this beloved Guyanese dish that's chock full of ground provision and duff, swimming in a flavorful broth of garlic, onions, wiri wiri peppers, and fresh coconut milk.
-It's a filling vegan meal that will leave you feeling satisfied.
+- Ultimate Comfort Food: Warm your body and your soul with this beloved Guyanese dish that’s chock full of ground provision and duff (Guyanese steamed dumplings), drenched in a flavorful, thick and creamy coconut milk sauce.
+It’s a filling meal that will leave you feeling satisfied.

 - Perfect Family Meal: This traditional stew is ideal for sharing.
 This isn’t a quick meal but definitely the kind you want to sit down, savor, and enjoy with loved ones.